A pedagogy for Expanded Interspecies Listening 2021-?

-In this research project, we explore eco-pedagogy and ecological literacy not only as the teaching of “environmental” content, but as a form of learning that seeks to create a deeper understanding of the network of human and more than human connections.
+In this artist-research project, we focus on outdoor education, eco-pedagogy, and environmental literacy not only as the teaching of “environmental” content, but as a form of learning that seeks to create a deeper understanding of the web of human and more than human connections.
+Mainstream education promotes only a narrow conception of listening, focused on the acceptance and understanding of human meanings.
+Thus, the emphasis that is primarily placed on human communication by its very nature excludes other aspects of listening, or identifies them as intrusive.

-Workshops are open to the widest possible range of co-creators.
-In the case of working with children, we try to find answers to questions:
+The pedagogy of expanded interspecies listening is open to the widest possible range of co-creators.
+In the case of working with children, we try to find answers to questions:š

 - What experiences do children have from their environment?